Knoxwelle/korolev.blog/content/posts/Problems can be more than their reflection in the mirror.md

 tags = ["team", "risk", "problems", "members", "need"] cover_image='/images/cover/knoxwelle__2024-07-22T064944.000Z.jpg'
 +++
-I've been working on a bunch of programming projects.Each of them encountered problems that caused more trouble than the developer team expected.This often occurred as follows: some team members noticed such problems early, but most staff rejected or ignored all symptoms because they did not realize their importance until it was too late.
+I have several programming projects that I have been working on.They all ran into issues that proved to be more problematic than the development team had anticipated.This frequently happened in the following ways: while some team members identified these issues early on, the majority of employees rejected or disregarded any indications because they didn't recognize their significance until it was too late.

-This happens for a variety of reasons:
+There are several reasons why this occurs:

-- Problems that seem trivial at an early stage of the project become critical when ix is too late to fix.The story of a welded frog is probably an exaggeration, but it perfectly illustrates what is happening in many projects.
+- Issues that appear unimportant early in the project grow important when it is too late to address them.Although the tale of the welded frog is undoubtedly exaggerated, it well captures what goes wrong in many undertakings.

-- Some employees often encounter resistance when other team members do not have similar experience or knowledge.Overcoming this resistance requires exceptional courage, confidence and persistence, and these qualities are rarely possessed even by highly paid experienced consultants hired specifically to prevent such problems.
+- Some workers frequently run into opposition when other team members lack comparable expertise or experience.Even highly compensated seasoned consultants recruited expressly to avoid such issues rarely possess the guts, confidence, and perseverance needed to overcome this opposition.

-- Most developers are optimistic.
-Bitter life experiences teach us to moderate our optimism, but neophytes tend to look at the world optimistically.
-People who are naturally pessimistic are usually unpopular in teams, even if they are right over and over again.Few will want to risk their reputation and go against the majority without very serious grounds.Many of us are familiar with the feeling "I don't like all this, but I can't explain why," but it rarely becomes an effective argument in a dispute.
+- The majority of developers have optimism.
+Experiences with bitterness in life teach us to temper our optimism, although those who are new to the world typically have an optimistic outlook.
+Naturally pessimistic people are rarely liked in teams, even when they consistently prove to be correct.Few people will choose to defy the majority without a good reason and risk their reputation.Although many of us have had the sentiment "I don't like all this, but I can't explain why," it is rarely a persuasive argument in a conflict.

-- Every member of the team has their own opinion about what is important and what is not.At the same time, their attention is focused on what they are personally responsible for, rather than the objectives of the project.
+- Each team member has a unique perspective on what matters and what doesn't.In addition, they are more concerned with their own responsibilities than the project's goals at this point.

-- Each of us has our own "blind spots" - weaknesses and shortcomings that are difficult for us to realize or accept.
+- Everybody has "blind spots"—weaknesses and inadequacies that are hard for us to recognize or acknowledge.

-Here are possible strategies to counter these factors:
+The following are potential tactics to combat these factors:

-- Develop an organized approach to risk management.
-One of the easiest solutions is to monitor risks in the same way that you do with software errors.
-Anyone can identify a risk, and then every risk is monitored until it ceases to be a risk.When the risk status changes or new information appears, the risks are reviewed and re-ranked.This helps to remove unnecessary emotions from discussions and reminds us of the need for periodic risk reassessment.
+- Create a structured risk management strategy.
+Monitoring risks in the same manner that you handle software issues is one of the simplest ways to address the problem.
+Anybody can see a risk, and each one is then watched over until it no longer poses a threat.The risks are reevaluated and reranked if the risk status changes or new information becomes available.This keeps unneeded emotions out of conversations and serves as a helpful reminder to periodically reevaluate risks.

-- Speaking against the majority, think about how to help the other members of the team understand you.In any team you are a member of, promote freedom of opinion and try to discuss controversial topics as quietly as possible.
+- Speaking against the grain, consider how you might make yourself more understandable to the other team members.Encourage the free exchange of ideas and make an effort to have discreet conversations on contentious issues in any team you play on.

-- Feelings like "I don't like all this" deserve attention.If there are no reliable facts yet, try to come up with the easiest way to verify that will provide them.
+- Emotions such as "I don't like all this" are worthy of notice.If trustworthy facts are lacking at this point, attempt to devise the simplest method of obtaining them through verification.

-- Constantly relate your vision of the system to the representations of the team and the customer.Tools such as a priority-rated list of informal requirements are useful, but do not replace regular customer communication and openness.
+- Keep in mind to connect your system vision to the team and customer representations.While helpful, tools like a prioritized list of unofficial requirements cannot take the place of open communication and regular customer interaction.

-- To see your "blind spots" is difficult by definition.The people from whom you are willing to hear the unpleasant truth when you need it are your precious resource.
+- It is challenging by nature to identify your "blind spots".Your most valuable resource are the folks you are willing to hear the hard truth from when you need it.